Jean-Luc Brunel: Career

-Brunel began his career in the late 1970s, working as a modeling scout for Karin Mossberg's agency, Karin Models in Paris.
-In 1978, he became the head of Karin Models.
+In the late 1970s, Brunel began working as a scout for Karin Models, Karin Mossberg's modeling agency in Paris.
+By 1978, he was running the company.
+By the 1980s, Brunel was a prominent member of the Paris social scene, where he cultivated interactions with VIPs, frequented Les Bains Douches nightclub, and hosted dinners and after-parties with models at his apartment on Avenue Hoche near Karin Models headquarters.

 In 1988, Brunel and his brother Arnaud founded the Next Management Corporation.
-In 1989, the Brunel brothers and Faith Kates formed the global modeling agency Next Management Company.
-Kates owned a majority stake in the company with the Brunel brother's Next Management Corp. owning a minority stake at 25 percent.
-American Photo reported that Brunel split off from Next Management Company in April 1996 with the Miami models.
-Next Management Company sued the Brunel brothers in 1996.
+The following year, together with Faith Kates, they formed the Next Model Management Company, a global modeling agency.
+Kates owned most of the company; the Brunel brothers owned 25 percent.
+American Photo reported that Brunel split off from Next Management Company in April 1996 with models from the Miami office.
+Next Model Management sued the Brunel brothers in 1996.

-Brunel, as a talent scout, discovered a number of models who rose to prominence, including Christy Turlington and Sharon Stone.
+Brunel claimed to have discovered a number of models who rose to prominence, including Christy Turlington and Sharon Stone.
 Building on these early successes, he founded Karin Models of America in 1995.
 After Brunel was included in a BBC One MacIntyre Undercover report on abuse within the fashion industry in November 1999, he was banned from his modeling agency in Europe.
 In the early 2000s, Brunel moved to the United States.
 The Daily Beast reported that he relied on funding from his brother Arnaud and their business partner, Étienne des Roys.
 In 2003, both financiers pulled out and after the "Paris office filed to revoke Brunel's claim to the Karin trademark in 2004", he changed the name of the agency to MC2.

-Brunel had met Ghislaine Maxwell in the 1980s, and she later introduced him to the financier Jeffrey Epstein.
-Brunel received funds from Epstein of "up to a million dollars" in 2004 to help launch a new modeling agency: MC2 Model Management.
-Brunel transformed Karin Models U.S. division into MC2 Model Management, by opening offices in New York City and Miami in 2005.
-The agency name evokes Epstein through a reference to Einstein's equation for mass energy equivalency or E=mc^{2}.
 Clients of MC2 reportedly included Nordstrom, Macy's Inc., Saks Fifth Avenue, Neiman Marcus, JCPenney Co., Kohl's Corporation, Target Corporation, Sears, and Belk.
-Virginia Roberts Giuffre, an Epstein accuser, alleged in a 2014 court filing that the system was a cover for sex trafficking.
-In court documents released in August 2019, Giuffre named Brunel as one of the men Maxwell had directed her as a teenager to have sex with.
-In 2019, it was reported that Brunel helped create The Identity Models in New York City and 1Mother Agency in Kyiv, Ukraine.
-MC2 was dissolved on 27 September 2019.
+According to an accounting firm, MC2 lost an estimated $49 million between 2006 to 2015.
+MC2 was dissolved in Miami on 27 September 2019, but a branch remained active in Tel Aviv as of early 2026.
+In 2019, it was reported that Brunel sold off some of the MC2 assets to help create The Identity Models in New York City and 1Mother Agency in Kyiv, Ukraine.